Input design for the optimal control of networked moments

-Theorem \ref{onecontroller} contains, as a special case, control of the average state. \begin{corollary} For any system with a single linear output, a controller can be designed with exactly one input which fully controls the output measure. \end{corollary}\begin{proof} The average state is simply a linear combination of network states with equal weights, with $w=\frac{1}{n}\mathbbm{1}$. \end{proof} It is straightforward to observe that all of our subsequent results on the controllability of the \textit{average} network state can be easily generalized to the control of \textit{any linear combination} of network states.
+Lemma \ref{onecontroller} contains, as a special case, control of the average state: \begin{lemma} For any network, a single, suitably designed control input is sufficient to fully control the average state to any desired threshold $\eta$. \end{lemma}\begin{proof} The average state is simply a linear combination of network states with equal weights, with $\gamma=\frac{1}{n}\mathds{1}$. \end{proof}

 For example, consider the empty network $A_0 = 0_{n\times n}$, with the control schematic $B_i = e_i$ (where $e_i$ denotes a vector of zeroes with a one in the $i_{th}$ position).
 Clearly this system is not controllable according to the Kalman or PBH conditions.
 In this network, however, since a single node can be controlled, we can easily change the {\it average} state of the nodes only by changing the state of a single node.
-Since $\frac{1}{n}x^\top \mathbbm{1} = \frac{1}{n}\sum_{j=1}^n x_j$, we simply need to move the state of node $i$ to be $x_i = n\eta - \sum_{j=1,j\neq i}x_j$ to compensate for the states of the uncontrolled nodes.
+Since $\frac{1}{n}x^\top \mathds{1} = \frac{1}{n}\sum_{j=1}^n x_j$, we simply need to move the state of node $i$ to be $x_i = n\eta - \sum_{j=1,j\neq i}x_j$ to compensate for the states of the uncontrolled nodes.